Hurricane (ride): Variants

-Battech has developed a floorless car version of the Hurricane.
+Dartron has developed a floorless car version of the Hurricane.
 Known as the Down Draft, the ride uses shoulder restraints to hold riders, and increases the passenger capacity to five per sweep, sitting in one row of three and a row of two.
 The new version also includes a controlled manner emergency stop that locks remaining air in pneumatic cylinder to cushion the sweeps as not to slam tower.
+The Down Draft is currently manufactured by Battech Enterprises, as Dartron has since gone out of business.